 A CPU is one of the most critical and expensive components that go into your computer, so you’ll want to pay extra attention to it working as advertised.
 But what exactly does this mean?
-For instance, is it okay to run a processor at 100% of its capacity?
+For instance, is running a processor at 100% of its capacity okay?

 - How To Fix High CPU Usage

 - Why Consistently High CPU Usage Can Spell Bad News

 - Final Thoughts

 Here, I delve into what causes a chip to frequently max out, explain its potential pitfalls, and suggest workarounds to fix the problem.
 Keep reading if this is what you’re after.

 Is it Bad for a CPU to Run at 100% Usage?